Who we are

 Atty.
 John Philip Siao

 Atty.
 Siao is an experienced lawyer who has been in the practice of law for more than 18 years.
 He is adept at solving problems for domestic and foreign clients and corporations.
-His experience is built on Corporate & Special Projects, Labor, Civil and Criminal Litigation, Intellectual Property, and Taxation Law.
+His experience is built on Corporate & Special Projects, Finance & Technology, Dispute Resolution & Arbitration, Labor & Employment, and Taxation Law.
 He is a founding partner of the Tiongco Siao Bello & Associates Law Offices, which he established after having been with the Angara Abello Concepcion Regala & Cruz Law Offices (ACCRALaw).
-He was admitted to the Philippine Bar in 2004 and graduated number 8 in his graduating law school class.
+He is one of the 100 Arbitrators of the Construction Industry Arbitration Commission (CIAC) which resolves and decides construction disputes.
+In addition, he is a writer for the Philippine Daily Inquirer and his articles appear in the Business Section of the paper (https://business.inquirer.

 Judge Cecilyn Burgos-Villavert